-I’m approaching this post from the point of view of someone with Dyspraxia and/or female Asperger’s – a high functioning version of Autism.
-It’s really difficult to tell where Dyspraxia ends and Aspergers begins as symptoms overlap regularly and quite often people have both!
-Here are some behaviours which are related to Dyspraxia and/or Aspergers that are obvious in children/teens if you know what to look for.
+I’m approaching this post from my point of view of being female with Dyspraxia and Asperger’s – a high functioning (sometimes) version of Autism.
+It’s really difficult to tell where Dyspraxia ends and Aspergers begins as symptoms overlap regularly and quite often people have both.
+Here are some behaviours which are related to Dyspraxia and/or Aspergers that are only obvious in children/teens/young adults if you know what to look for.
 Clearly no one in my life new about these and were just totally perplexed as to why I was so different, including myself.
-Hopefully this post will make things easier for anyone who can relate personally or parents who are confused.
+Hopefully this post will make things easier for parents who are confused or anyone who can relate personally.

 Skipping the crawling stage

 Lots of babies with Dyspraxia/Autism/Developmental Disorders go straight from sitting and reaching out to walking.
-It’s like we just don’t have that crawling instinct in us!
+It’s like we just don’t have that crawling instinct in us so we just copy what we see: Lots of people walking around!
 I used to pull myself up and wobble my way around the room going from couch to couch at a really early age.
 My parents and Paediatrician thought this was astonishing progress but it’s actually more of a red flag of a hidden condition.

-Sensory issues with food, clothing, loud noise, touch or movement
+Sensory issues (SPD) with food, clothing, noise, light, touch or movement

-This can just be Sensory Processing Disorder in-and-of it’s self but I usually find it’s related to Dyspraxia and/or Aspergers.
-Quite often it’s the texture of the food that the child might struggle with or too many flavours in their mouth at once.
-I used to eat every food separately but I didn’t mind if different foods touched on my plate.
+This can just be Sensory Processing Disorder in-and-of it’s self but I find it’s often related to Dyspraxia and/or Aspergers.
+Sometimes it’s the texture of the food that the child might struggle with or too many flavours in their mouth at once.
+I used to eat everything on separate fork-fulls as it never occurred to me to mix them but I didn’t mind if different foods touched on my plate.

-As a kid if there was a sudden loud repetitive noise it would debilitate me to the point where I couldn’t even think straight or move properly.
+As a kid high pitched noises or unexpected alarms were totally debilitating for me.
 Even slightly high pitched sounds cause me physical pain so I have to wear noise cancelling ear plugs to concerts.

 My eyes have always be light sensitive so these days I have transitions lenses in my glasses and a great pair of sunglasses that are polarised and anti-glare.

-I’m mostly under sensitive to touch meaning as a kid I loved my hair platted, brushed and cut but I know some kids find this painful and stressful even when it’s done gently.
+I’m mostly under sensitive to touch and movement, meaning as a kid I loved my hair platted, brushed and cut but I know some kids find this painful and stressful even when it’s done gently.
+This also worked both ways so my version of tag usually involved clumsily and accidentally rugby tackling people to the floor – oops!

 I loved swinging, bouncing, jumping, rocking motions, anything with speed and movement.
 I found it really exciting and calming in equal measure.
 I’ve gotten more sensitive to movement as I’ve gotten older though.